nettica-com/ip-nettica-com/README.md

 to support IPv6; and now will return results in JSON, XML, and HTML, in addition to the original plain text.

 ## HTTP API
-Both HTTP and HTTPS are supported.
+Both HTTP and HTTPS requests are supported.

 <table>
   <tr>